 1981 was a special year for surfing.

 In 1981 Bells Beach really came to life, dawn’s light revealing some of the biggest, most perfect right-hand waves ever seen in surfing competition.
 This was a catalytic time in surfing history: Shaun Tomson and others riding single fins, MR and co on twinnies and Simon Anderson introducing the thruster.

-Mark Richards said, “The wave face was just perfect.
-Not a drop of water out of place. there was this frenzy in the carpark – holy shit is this real or am I dreaming?”
+Mark Richards said, “there was this frenzy in the carpark – holy shit is this real or am I dreaming?”

 The smooth arcs Simon drew on everything from monster walls to tiny runners on the final day proved his design in the most convincing of arenas.
 Lest it be overlooked, Simon’s surfing is pretty incredible with or without a tail fin.